andrup/CarND-Vehicle-Detection/README.md

 The pipeline will detect also cars in oncoming traffic.
 To prevent this, the window search could use a left margin to spare out cars that are too far left.

-### Performance Issues:
+#### Performance Issues:
 The car finding takes too long for a real time application.
 It took around 1 h to calculate a video of 50 seconds.
 Ideas to improve the performance are:
 - limit the search window to the left and right, especially in the near of the horizon
 - Make use of [Scikit PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) PCA feature compression
-- Try other specialized algorithms like [YOLO](https://pjreddie.com/darknet/yolo/) neuronal network.
+- Try other specialized methods like [YOLO](https://pjreddie.com/darknet/yolo/) neuronal network.
 But CNNs are another approach to this detection problem.